Kristin Chenoweth

 Early Life

-Kristin Dawn Chenoweth was born on July 24th, 1968 in Broken Arrow, Oklahoma.
+Kristin Chenoweth was born Kristi Dawn Chenoweth on July 24, 1968, in Broken Arrow, Oklahoma.
 She was adopted when she was five days old by Junie Smith Chenoweth and Jerry Morris Chenoweth, who both worked as chemical engineers.
-She has stated that she is one quarter Cherokee.
-As an adult, she met her biological mother whose uncle had seen Chenoweth on a late-night talk show a decade earlier and commented on their resemblance.
+She has stated that she is one-quarter Cherokee.
+As an adult, Kristin met her biological mother, whose uncle had seen Chenoweth on a late-night talk show a decade earlier and commented on their resemblance.
 She showed an interest in music and performing at a young age, and she would sing gospel songs at local churches.
-At the age of twelve, she performed at the Southern Baptist Convention where she sang the Evie song "Four Feet Eleven," which is her actual height.
-She attended Broken Arrow High School where she was active in the school's theater department.
-After graduating, she attended Oklahoma City College, which is a small private Christian college.
+At the age of 12, Kristin performed at the Southern Baptist Convention, where she sang the Evie song "Four Feet Eleven," which is her actual height.
+She attended Broken Arrow High School, where she was active in the school's theater department.
+After graduating, Chenoweth attended Oklahoma City College, a small private Christian college.
 She was a member of the Gamma Phi Beta sorority, and she participated in beauty pageants, winning the title of Miss Oklahoma City University.
-In 1990, she graduated with a bachelor's degree in musical theatre but remained at the school to obtain a master's degree.
+In 1990, Kristin graduated with a bachelor's degree in musical theatre but remained at the school to obtain a master's degree.
 She was the second runner-up for the title of Miss Oklahoma in 1991, and in 1992, she completed her master's degree in opera performance.

 Early Career

-She performed at The Lyric theater in Oklahoma City while finishing her master's degree, and she occasionally travelled to play at regional theaters.
-Her early theater work includes roles in "Gone with the Wing," "Promises, Promises," and "The King and I." She won the title of "Most Promising Up-and-coming Singer" by the Metropolitan Opera National Council auditions in 1992.
+Chenoweth performed at The Lyric Theater in Oklahoma City while finishing her master's degree, and she occasionally traveled to perform at regional theaters.
+Her early theater work includes roles in "Promises, Promises" and "The King and I." She won the title of "Most Promising Up-and-Coming Singer" at the Metropolitan Opera National Council auditions in 1992.
 The prize came with the title in addition to a full scholarship to the Academy of Vocal Arts in Philadelphia.
-Prior to her classes beginning, she went to New York City to help a friend move, and she auditioned for a part in the Paper Mills Playhouse production "Animal Crackers."
-Once she got the part, she decided to turn down the scholarship and moved to New York to pursue a career in musical theater.
+Prior to her classes beginning, Kristin went to New York City to help a friend move, and she auditioned for a part in the Paper Mills Playhouse production "Animal Crackers."
+Once she got the part, she decided to turn down the scholarship, and she moved to New York to pursue a career in musical theater.

 (Photo by Kevin Winter/Getty Images)